smiotti/liri-node-app/README.md

 ### How to use Liri:

 To use Liri you will need Node installed on your computer.
 Open a command line window and navigate to the root directory of the program.
 Liri responds to four different commands.
 A description of each command and links to screenshots of the program in action are provided below!
 Use the following syntax from your command line to run Liri (without the quotes) -->  *node liri "command" "searchInfo"*
+*Note, quotes will be required if you want to use special characters or apostrophes in the "seachInfo".

    * `concert-this` - This will search the Bands in Town Artist Events API for an artist/band and render the following information about each event to the command line: